Anal vein thrombosis recurs repeatedly

 - soothing to irritated tissue

-They are non-hormonal, well tolerated, and suitable both for the treatment of acute anal vein thromboses and to support wound healing after surgery (excision of a thrombus).
+They are non-hormonal, well tolerated, and suitable both for the treatment of acute anal vein thrombosis and to support wound healing after surgery (excision of a thrombus).

-Why CANNEFF® SUP rectal suppositories are sensible for recurring anal vein thrombosis?
+Why CANNEFF® SUP rectal suppositories are useful for recurring anal vein thrombosis?

 1. Anti-inflammatory and pain relief